Floppy disk: 3½-inch

 In the early 1980s, many manufacturers introduced smaller floppy drives and media in various formats.
-A consortium of 21 companies eventually settled on a 3½-inch design known as the Micro diskette, Micro disk, or Micro floppy, similar to a Sony design but improved to support both single-sided and double-sided media, with formatted capacities generally of 360 KB and 720 KB respectively.
+A consortium of 21 companies eventually settled on a 3.5 in design known as the Micro diskette, Micro disk, or Micro floppy, similar to a Sony design but improved to support both single-sided and double-sided media, with formatted capacities generally of 360 kB and 720 kB respectively.
 Single-sided drives of the consortium design first shipped in 1983, and double-sided in 1984.
 The double-sided, high-density 1.44 MB (actually 1440 KiB = 1.41 MiB or 1.47 MB) disk drive, which would become the most popular, first shipped in 1986.

+IBM started using the 720 KB double density 3.5 in microfloppy disk on its Convertible laptop computer in 1986 and the 1.44 MB (1,474,560 bytes) high-density version with the IBM Personal System/2 (PS/2) line in 1987.
+These disk drives could be added to older PC models.
+In 1988, Y-E Data introduced a drive for 2.88 MB Double-Sided Extended-Density (DSED) diskettes which was used by IBM in its top-of-the-line PS/2 and some RS/6000 models and in the second-generation NeXTcube and NeXTstation; however, this format had limited market success due to lack of standards and movement to 1.44 MB drives.

-The first Macintosh computers used single-sided 3½-inch floppy disks, but with 400 KB formatted capacity.
-These were followed in 1986 by double-sided 800 KB floppies.
+The first Macintosh computers used single-sided 3.5 in floppy disks, but with 400 kB formatted capacity.
+These were followed in 1986 by double-sided 800 kB floppies.
 The higher capacity was achieved at the same recording density by varying the disk-rotation speed with head position so that the linear speed of the disk was closer to constant.
 Later Macs could also read and write 1.44 MB HD disks in PC format with fixed rotation speed.
-Higher capacities were similarly achieved by Acorn's RISC OS (800 KB for DD, 1,600 KB for HD) and AmigaOS (880 KB for DD, 1,760 KB for HD).
+Higher capacities were similarly achieved by Acorn's RISC OS (800 kB for DD, 1,600 kB for HD) and AmigaOS (880 kB for DD, 1,760 kB for HD).

-Most 3½-inch disks have a rectangular hole in one corner which, if obstructed, write-enables the disk.
+Most 3.5 in disks have a rectangular hole in one corner which, if obstructed, write-enables the disk.
 A sliding detented piece can be moved to block or reveal the part of the rectangular hole that is sensed by the drive.
 The HD 1.44 MB disks have a second, unobstructed hole in the opposite corner that identifies them as being of that capacity.